I loathe making kids lunches. But what I loathe even more than making lunches is coming up with kids healthy lunch box ideas; it’s never-ending.

 - In a food processor, add the coconut, banana, apricots, prunes, chia, cinnamon, vanilla, baking soda and tahini.
 Process until smooth.

-- Remove mixture from processor and place in a bowl.
+- Remove mixture from processor and place in a large bowl.

-- To the bowl, add cranberries, ¼ cup sunflower seeds (reserve ¼ cup seeds for top) and old-fashioned oats.
+- Add cranberries, ¼ cup sunflower seeds (reserve ¼ cup seeds for top) and old-fashioned oats to the bowl.
 Mix well.

-- Pour the batter into prepared pan and spread all evenly with a spatula.
+- Pour the batter into prepared baking dish and spread in an even layer with a rubber spatula.

 - Sprinkle the top with ¼ cup of reserved sunflower seeds.

-- Bake for 18 minutes in preheated oven.
+- Bake for 18 minutes, until golden brown, in preheated oven.

 - Cool for 3-5 minutes, then run a spatula around the edges of the pan.

-- Let stand for at least 10 minutes before cutting into bars.
+- Let stand for at least 10 minutes before cutting with a sharp knife (into bars).
+Then move to a wire rack to cool.

 - Portion and wrap individually in saran wrap.